 Backstory: This folk horror movie starring Anya Taylor-Joy takes the term “scapegoat” to a whole new level.
 In 17th-century New England, a Puritan family is banished from their community and settles near a dark forest.
 While Thomasin, the oldest daughter, is playing peek-a-boo with baby Samuel near the edge of the trees, the infant goes missing, kidnapped and killed by a witch in the woods.
 Devastated, the parents search for answers in their faith.
 But tragic and frightening events keep occurring (the mother has terrifying visions, the twins seems to be having conversations with Black Phillip, the family’s black goat…), and they soon began to suspect Thomasin for their woes.
 All the suspicion tears the family apart, leaving it vulnerable to evil forces, and soon everybody’s dead except for Thomasin.
 That’s when Black Phillip reveals itself as Satan and enrolls Thomasin — who, by now, has nothing to lose and could use a little rest — in a coven of witches.
 The strong artistic statement of The VVitch is all about authenticity.
 It’s embedded in the whole movie: Only natural and candle lights were used, filming took place in a very rural area, and the costumes were carefully made with raw materials such as linen and wool.
 Embodying the Devil as a goat is as old as the hills and allows The VVitch to return to the demonic horror genre’s biblical roots.

-Backstory: While shark horror movies are a dime a dozen, The Shallows is one of the better new takes on the subgenre and sure to fill the viewer with anxiety.
+Backstory: While shark movies are a dime a dozen, The Shallows is one of the better new takes on the subgenre and sure to fill the viewer with anxiety.
 A surfer (Blake Lively) who is stranded on a rock a mere 200 yards from shore must use her strength, will, and wits to survive being bitten by a great white shark.
 A seagull named Steven Seagull features prominently in the plot.
 Blake Lively was pregnant during the filming and later revealed she has a morbid dread of sharks that prevented her from ever watching Jaws.
 This film will be sure to give you PTSD.

 Animal: Cat, zombie cat…

 Backstory: After moving to a small town, the Creed family — Louis, Rachel, and their two children Ellie and Gage — are just starting to adapt to their new neighborhood.
-But a terrible chain of events is set in motion when Church, the family cat, is killed by a truck on Halloween night.
+But a terrible chain of events is set in motion when Church, the family cat, is killed by a truck on Thanksgiving.
 A sympathizing neighbor takes Louis to an ancient burial ground that supposedly brings back the dead.
-The next morning, Louis witnesses a Halloween miracle: Church is back!
+The next morning, Louis witnesses a miracle: Church is back!
 Except he’s…quite different.
 Sporting a shaggy, dirty coat and a sinister look, he exhibits aggressive and sadistic behavior.
 A few weeks later, on her 9th birthday, Ellie gets hit by a truck and dies on the spot.
 In the 1989 version as well as in the original Stephen King book, it’s two-year-old Gage that meets his untimely death.
 But for the 2019 version, scriptwriter Greenberg thought a “more fully formed child” would be “a more credible threat” than a zombie toddler, a change that Stephen King approved.
 After the death of his daughter, Louis is devastated and goes against the warnings of his neighbor: He buries Ellie’s corpse in the “Sematary.”
 The little girl comes back, you guessed it, in bad shape and a terrible mood‚ and all hell breaks loose.
 The Stephen King adaptation has its ups and downs, but Church’s performance (mostly played by a Maine Coon named Leo, who sadly died less than two months after the movie was released), is definitely worthy of a Pet Oscar.